killedit/progress-task/README.md

 - The technical debt - format, clean up and optimize code!
 Time limit was short, what could have gone wrong, did go wrong:]
 - Create a swagger with OpenAPI for the REST API resources.
 Only Postman collection and environment are provided with the project.
 - For convenience `.env` files are in project.
 The `.env` file should NOT be in repository.
 Secret management services should be used like environment variables in CI/CD platforms, Docker secrets, etc.
+- Some tests for the front-end.
+It was tested just manually.
 - The queries could be improved.
 In addition haivng an option to soft delete records - `del` of type enum('no','yes') and information about who modified a record and how many times a records was modified will be nice.
 - Let users manipulate only tasks they have created or they are assigned to.